Mathnerd314/stroscot/docs/Logic.rst

 Logic translations
 ==================

 First we must define classical and intuitionistic logic.
 To define classical logic we simply add standard structural weakening and contraction rules to our linear logic.
-Then :math:`A\otimes B \equiv A \land B`, :math:`A\par B \equiv A \lor B`, and we obtain the usual classical logic with modalities;:cite:`lafontLinearLogicPages` all the connectives decompose into or are equivalent to the standard ones.
+Then :math:`A\otimes B \equiv A \land B`, :math:`A\par B \equiv A \lor B`, and we obtain the usual classical logic with modalities :cite:`lafontLinearLogicPages`; all the connectives decompose into or are equivalent to the standard ones.
 To define intuitionistic logic we take classical logic and restrict the right hand side of all sequents to have at most one consequent; various pi/sigma connectives cannot be used as they would create multiple consequents, and similarly right contraction cannot be used.
 We allow disallow right weakening to make the translation easier.

 The translation from intuitionistic logic to linear logic decorates every proposition and subproposition with !. :cite:`dicosmoIntroductionLinearLogic2015`